The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 Multimedia and telecommunications

-The General Consumer Code of Practice (GCC), developed by the Communications and Multimedia Consumer Forum of Malaysia, sets out a number of consumer protection principles, one of which is the protection of consumers' personal information (quite similar in scope to the seven PDPA principles) for the telecommunications and multimedia sectors.40 The GCC binds all licensed service providers under the CMA and all non-licensed service providers who are members of the Consumer Forum.41
+The General Consumer Code of Practice (GCC), developed by the Communications and Multimedia Consumer Forum of Malaysia (CFM), sets out a number of consumer protection principles, one of which is the protection of consumers' personal information (quite similar in scope to the seven PDPA principles) for the telecommunications and multimedia sectors.40 The GCC binds all licensed service providers under the CMA and all non-licensed service providers who are members of the CFM.41

 The PDPA also gives consumers the right to request in writing that the direct seller stop or not begin processing their personal data.
 Failure to cease using personal data for direct marketing purposes after a data subject has objected could make the offender liable for a fine of up to 200,000 ringgit, imprisonment for up to two years, or both.